muratk5n/thirdwave/en/README.md

 ---

-Toronto Sun: "German Foreign Minister Annalena Baerbock said there was no point in supporting such a [Russian energy] ban, 'if in three weeks we find that we only have a few days of electricity left in Germany, and therefore we have to go back on these sanctions.'"
+Toronto Sun: "German Foreign Minister Annalena Baerbock said there was no point in supporting.. [a Russian energy] ban, 'if in three weeks we find that we only have a few days of electricity left in Germany, and therefore we have to go back on these sanctions.'"

 ---